Ependymoma Outcomes Projects

 The CERN Foundation designed this project specifically for people (both adults and children) with ependymoma and their families.
 Any patient diagnosed with an ependymoma is welcomed to participate.
 For children (less than 18 years of age), we ask that both parent or proxy and the child participate.
 Information collected from our series of surveys will be analyzed by medical professionals and used to identify unique trends and potential ways of improving the care of ependymoma patients.
-For childhood ependymoma survivors and are older (or equal to) 18 years old, you can take either AEO or PEO whichever you are most comfortable with.
-If you choose to complete PEO, demographic and clinical information can be completed by the patient not the parent.
+For childhood ependymoma survivors who are older (or equal to) 18 years old, you can take either the AEO or PEO whichever you are most comfortable with.
+If you choose to complete the PEO, demographic and clinical information can be completed by the patient not the parent.
 Please contact us if you have any questions about this scenario.

 Key Objectives of the Ependymoma Outcomes Projects

 - Gather information on the treatment strategies and health status of patients with ependymoma in the United States